ddhaese/babbage-forms/README.md

 ## Auto-generating Forms

 Auto-generated forms allow for very loose data models that can evolve with time and require minimal maintenance.
-The SPOT (*Single Point of Truth*) is a JSON object stored in a separate file.
+The SPOT (*Single Point of Truth*) of the data model is a JSON object stored in a separate file.
 Every entity ('database' in NoSQL) has fields defined for it and every field has properties:

-*dat.json (partial):*
+*dat.json (excerpt):*
 ```json
 "Company": {
 	"Company_Name": {